-- 10.(1) On or before May 28 in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class. - (2) A law setting the rate of tax may establish different tax rates for each property class. - (3) Taxes must be levied by applying the rate of tax against each \$1,000 of assessed value of the interest in reserve lands. - (4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made. - (5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable property. - (6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.
+- 10.(1) On or before May 28 in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class. - (2) A law setting the rate of tax may establish different tax rates for each property class. - (3) Taxes must be levied by applying the rate of tax against each one thousand dollars (\$1,000) of assessed value of the interest in reserve lands. - (4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made. - (5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable interest in land, provided that the minimum tax must not: